-This beach which is one of the best in the UK, had Snow White and the Huntsman filmed on location.
+This beach is one of the best in the UK and for that reason was a filming location for Snow White and the Huntsman.
 The Marloes Sands beach has no facilities and offers half a mile cliff walk.
 It also has broad areas dotted with sand with towering rocks that stand out in low tide pools.
 Its firm and flat sands offer a perfect ground for beach games.

 D Scott Carruthers is a passionate world-renowned reviewer.
 His passion includes travel, photography, and art.